imilinovic/GVFinder/README.md

 ## Summary generation

+To generate a summary you have to install python-Levenshtein library by running
+> pip install python-Levenshtein

 Summaries were generated with *run_and_parse_all.py*.
 Run the script without any arguments.
 By default the script looks for all files in *data/* directory starting with the letter J. It generates files *summary_analizator.txt* and *summary_levenshtein.txt*.